Define Teamwork – a teamwork definition that works!

 Teamwork suggests that people work in an atmosphere of mutual support and trust, working together cohesively, with good inter-group relations.
 Each other’s strengths are valued.
 It should also foster an increasing maturity of relationship, where people are free to disagree constructively, and where both support and challenge are a part of helping teams work.

-- Getting help when it’s needed,
+- Willingness to help when needed

-- Co-operation and blending of each others strengths
+- Co-operation and blending of each others’ strengths

-- Giving the benefit of the doubt,
+- Giving the benefit of the doubt

-- Persuading and building consensus,
+- Consensus building

 What next – words are not enough.